Copper Mailbox Project

 While all that stuff was drying I cleaned up the mailbox and paper box.
 The paper box had bird poop all over it and I used sandpaper to get it off.
 Whatever works right.
 The only problem is the scratches from the sandpaper showed up under the metallic paint.
 Oh well, that paper box is so old.
 I need to see if I can get a new one…….then paint it.

 I sprayed the paper box and the mailbox pole with the metallic copper paint and then with the clear sealer.
+I hope the clear sealer prevents the paint from chipping.

 I was going to change out the mailbox myself but if I did that I couldn't get photos of the process.
 I’m glad I got the JTS to do it because as you can see there were issues.
 That mailbox has been on the pole for many, many, years and the bolts and screws were rusted and set in stone.